 A few weeks ago our family watched the last current episode of All Creatures Great and Small, having binged the two available seasons in the span of about three weeks (thankfully, they’re slated to produce at least two more seasons).
 I’ve also been listening to the audiobooks of James Herriot’s original memoirs upon which the PBS series is based, which have proved to be the ideal company for transplanting vegetables in the backyard garden, walking the dog through the neighborhood, and stirring dinner at the stovetop before we sit down as a family.

-It admittedly feels strange to watch such an innocent, simplistic-in-plot, borderline saccharine-sweet storyline of a show while then catching up with the news and seeing various parts of the world, namely Ukraine, fighting for their very existence.
-To immerse myself in a (true) story about a humble farm animal vet driving through the idyllic Yorkshire Dales to treat sheep and cows, who then falls smitten with the town farm girl and comes home to a from-scratch meal from the live-in house help at the village vet clinic, feels almost too good to be true.
+It admittedly feels strange to binge such an innocent, simplistic-in-plot, borderline saccharine-sweet storyline of a show, then catch up with the news on various parts of the world’s plight for their survival.
+To immerse myself in a true story about a humble farm animal vet driving through the idyllic Yorkshire Dales to treat sheep and cows, who then falls smitten with the town farm girl and comes home to a from-scratch meal from the live-in house help at the village vet clinic, feels almost too good to be true.

 Sure, Dr. Herriot has his hands up the hindquarters of large animals in every episode (and in just about every story in the book), and he deals with the occasional unpleasant farmer, unpredictable weather, and capricious boss.
 But James isn’t currently battling a pandemic, massive social upheaval, or a literal war.
 (Yet.
-He does, eventually, as an RAF pilot in World War II, but that’s to come, most likely in season 3.)
-He leisurely takes time in between vet appointments to pull his ramshackle car over to the side of the road and gaze unhurriedly at the beauty of a sunrise or the slow grazing of sheep with their shepherd, and to sip a cup of tea with his patients’ owners after an appointment with all the time in the world.
+He does, eventually, as an RAF pilot in World War II, but that’s to come, most likely in season three.)
+He takes leisurely time in between vet appointments to pull his ramshackle car over to the side of the road and gaze unhurriedly at a sunrise or the slow grazing of sheep with their shepherd, and he sips cups of tea with his patients’ owners after an appointment with all the time in the world.

-That’s what we’re often tempted to believe.
-Why share on social media the flower blooming in the sidewalk crack, the good book we just finished, or the funny exchange we had with our child because, by God, people are at war?
-Why are we decorating our homes with art and watering our backyard tomatoes when we have people in our very cities experiencing homelessness and food insecurity?
-Why are we commenting on something good we’re learning when we haven’t yet said anything about the Terrible Topic Du Jour?
-Why are we reading fiction when the non-fiction world burns?
+That’s what we’re often told to believe.
+Why share on the internet the flower blooming in the sidewalk crack, the good book we just finished, or the funny exchange we had with our child because, by God, people are at war?
+Why hang art in our homes and water our backyard tomatoes when we have people a few miles away experiencing homelessness and food insecurity?
+Why are we commenting on something good when we haven’t yet said anything about the Terrible Topic Du Jour?
+Why read fiction when the non-fiction world burns?

 In other words, why ever revel in beauty at all when there’s so much ugliness in the world?